Manage Candidates Page

 The following are the suggested actions based on a candidate's status:

-No. All suggested actions are system-defined and cannot be modified, deleted, or hidden.
+- All suggested actions are system-defined and cannot be modified, deleted, or hidden.

-No. Administrators and recruiters cannot create their own suggested actions.
+- Administrators and recruiters cannot create their own suggested actions.

-No. The suggested action will always appear in the Status column when an action is available based on the candidate's status.
+- You cannot disable suggested actions.
+The suggested action will always appear in the Status column when an action is available based on the candidate's status.

-Yes.
-There will be no suggested action for statuses with custom assessment integrations.
+- There will be no suggested action for statuses with custom assessment integrations.
 Examples of such integrations include WOTC, Shaker, AON, and more.

-The earliest scheduled interview will drive the suggested action.
+- If there are multiple interviews in a status, the earliest scheduled interview will drive the suggested action.

-The most recently created offer letter will drive the suggested action.
+- If a candidate has multiple offer letters, the most recently created offer letter will drive the suggested action.

 This column indicates whether a submission is Internal or External.
 The candidate type is not searchable.